ferhatgec/fstring/README.md

   * Fast.

-### FString licensed under the terms of MIT License.
+### Fegeya FString licensed under the terms of MIT License.